yellowdog/python-examples/README.md

 ```

-To specify the file containing the JSON document, either populate the `workRequirementData` property in the `workRequirement` section of the TOML configuration file with the JSON filename, or specify it on the command line as a positional argument (which will override the property in the TOML file), e.g.

-`yd-submit --config myconfig.toml my_workreq.json`

-## Property Inheritance
+### Property Inheritance

 Work Requirement specification can be simplified substantially by the property inheritance features in `yd-submit`.
 In general, properties that are set at a higher level in the hierarchy are inherited at lower levels, unless explicitly overridden.

 This means that a property set in the `workRequirement` section of the TOML file can be inherited successively by the Work Requirement, Task Groups, and Tasks in the JSON document (assuming the property is available at each level).
 Hence, Tasks inherit from Task Groups, which inherit from the Work Requirement in the JSON document, which inherits from the `workRequirement` properties in the TOML file.

 Overridden properties are also inherited at lower levels in the hierarchy.
-E.g., if a property is set at the Task Group level, it will be inherited by the Tasks in that Task Group unless explicitly overridden.
+For example, if a property is set at the Task Group level, it will be inherited by the Tasks in that Task Group unless explicitly overridden.

-## Work Requirement Property Dictionary
+### Work Requirement Property Dictionary

 The following table outlines all the properties available for defining Work Requirements, and the levels at which they are allowed to be used.
 So, for example, the `provider` property can be set in the TOML file, at the Work Requirement Level or at the Task Group Level, but not at the Task level, and property `dependentOn` can only be set at the Task Group level.